HQSquantumsimulations/qoqo_examples/documentation/src/conventions.md

 # Conventions

-This section should give a quit overview of some of the conventions used in qoqo/roqoqo.
+This section should give a quick overview of some of the conventions used in qoqo/roqoqo.

 ## Qubit states
 For the two basis states of a single qubit we define